PeerHerholz/BIDSonym/CODE_OF_CONDUCT.md

 ## Enforcement

-Members of the community who violate these rules - no matter how much they have contributed to the BIDS Starter Kit, or how specialised their skill set - will be approached by [NAME].
-If inappropriate behaviour persists after a discussion with Kirstie, the contributer will be asked to discontinue their participation in the BIDSonym project.
+Members of the community who violate these rules - no matter how much they have contributed to the BIDS Starter Kit, or how specialised their skill set - will be approached by Peer or Rita.
+If inappropriate behaviour persists after this discussion, the contributer will be asked to discontinue their participation in the BIDSonym project.

-**To report an issue you have with community interactions** please contact [NAME][name-github].
+**To report an issue you have with community interactions** please contact [Peer][https://github.com/peerherholz] or [Rita][https://github.com/rxqx].
 All communication will be treated as confidential.

 ## Attribution